KaryptoX/NextDNS_Log_Streamer/README.md

 Which will set "0" to the file automatically after reboot.
 This tells the script that the "historic collection" was not performed yet; can still be performed once.

-## Known Issues
+## Known Issues & FAQ
 - Duplicate Logs

 The script ensures that the timeframes sent to the API are not overlapping.
 Therefore no duplicates should take place.
-Nevertheless there seems to be a bug in the API of NextDNS.
+Nevertheless there seems to be a bug in the API processing of NextDNS.
 Unfortunately I saw that sometimes some logs will be collected twice although the log was not part of the current timestamp sent to the API.
 I'm still searching for a solution regarding that point..
+Fortunately, this does not seem to occur often.

+- Logs Missing

+The script fetchs the logs available in your defined profiles for your account.
+Please ensure that the logs will not be deleted from NextDNS side before collection through the script.
+The setting can be adjusted for every profile in the NextDNS settings.
+I recommend using at least 1 day that e.g. in error case also historic logs can be fetched from the script (once).